NSTP

 2. NSTP grants can only be used to cover a limited set of expenses - mainly transport, meals, and accommodation - not for any equipment or supplies, or most other expenses.
 See the guidelines for more details.
 Our usual practice at UofT is to aim to support as much of the travel costs to the primary destination as possible.

 5. Before fieldwork begins, the student and supervisor should discuss strategies for community consultation, including the dissemination of knowledge resulting from fieldwork back to northern communities.
-This is a critically important part of modern research practice in the North and will be a very important part of the NSTP report the student will submit next fall.
+This is a critically important part of research in the North.

 Please feel free to send along any photos or research updates (to Laura Brown) you'd like to share with the group.
 Best wishes for a successful fieldwork season!